wrshf7/HapSelect-Docs/docs/index.md

    - Non-Windows machines must have a C++ compiler compatible with the Rcpp R package.
    - This is usually detected automatically and shipped natively with Linux/Unix and macOS systems.

-3. Either set the working directory in R with: `setwd("path/to/unzipped/file/HapSelect")` or record the full path to the unzipped directory.
+3. Either set the working directory in R with: `setwd("path/to/unzipped/file/HapSelect/HapSelect")` (if nested inside the extracted folder) or record the full path to the unzipped directory.

 <strong>Install with DevTools:</strong><br>